 2003: SARS is declared “contained” by the WHO after affecting 26 countries and resulting in 774 deaths.

-2007: English jazz and blues singer and film critic George Melly died at his London home at the age of 80 of lung cancer and vascular dementia.
+2007: Jazz and blues singer and film critic George Melly dies at his London home at the age of 80 of lung cancer and vascular dementia.
 On the same day, burlesque dancer Dita Von Teese divorces rocker Marilyn Manson due to irreconcilable differences after a year of marriage.

 2012: The Shard, the tallest building in Europe at 1,016ft, is opened in London.

 2015: The US beats Japan, 5-2 to win the FIFA Women’s World Cup in Canada.

 2017: Arsenal breaks the club transfer record, paying about €53m for Lyon striker Alexandre Lacazette.